Overview: A/B Routing workflow module (Console)

 Overview

-The A/B Routing module reroutes a percentage of workflow sessions from the primary route (route B) to a secondary (route A) destination.
+The A/B Routing workflow module reroutes a percentage of workflow sessions from the primary route (route B) to a secondary (route A) destination.

 The A/B Routing module is most often used for A/B testing, sometimes referred to as split testing, where one subset of people go through an experimental workflow experience (route A) while the rest of people go through a regular (or “control”) workflow experience (route B).